raystack/firehose/docs/reference/configuration.md

 ### `SINK_MONGO_PRESERVE_PROTO_FIELD_NAMES_ENABLE`

-Whether or not the protobuf field names should be preserved in the Elasticsearch document.
+Whether or not the protobuf field names should be preserved in the MongoDB document.
 If false the fields will be converted to camel case.
 * Example value: `false`
 * Type: `optional`
 * Default: `true`